WNTZ-TV: Secondary affiliation with MyNetworkTV

 On January 24, 2006, The WB and UPN networks announced they would merge into a new single network, The CW.
 In turn, Fox owner News Corporation announced the creation of MyNetworkTV for those stations left out in the cold due to The CW merger.

-WNTZ became MyNetworkTV's home under a secondary affiliation agreement, officially launched on September 4, 2006.
-The network began to air on a timed tape-delay basis from 9:00 pm to 11:00 pm Monday through Friday, immediately after Fox prime time programming aired.
+WNTZ became MyNetworkTV's home under a secondary affiliation agreement, officially launched on September 5, 2006.
+The network began to air on a timed tape-delay basis from 9 to 11 p.m.
+Monday through Friday, immediately after Fox prime time programming aired.
 In the early years of the network, when nightly English-language telenovela programs aired, the Saturday recap episodes were preempted to air on WNTZ Sunday nights after Fox prime time.
 Occasionally, due to time overruns of Fox programs, MyNetworkTV will run later than its scheduled time on WNTZ, but does run in its entirety.

-On September 9, 2013, due to the return of The Arsenio Hall Show to late night television on WNTZ, MyNetworkTV was moved to air from 11:00 p.m. to 1:00 a.m.
+On September 9, 2013, due to the return of The Arsenio Hall Show to late night television on WNTZ, MyNetworkTV was moved to air from 11 p.m. to 1 a.m.
 This changed again in September 2014 due to the well-publicized Arsenio cancellation.
-MyNetworkTV programs now and currently air from 10:00 p.m. until midnight Monday through Friday.
+MyNetworkTV programs now and currently air from 10 p.m. until midnight Monday through Friday.

 KBCA, which held The WB affiliation a mere six months prior to the announced CW merger, was announced as the Alexandria affiliate of The CW, which commenced operations on September 18, 2006.
 Former UPN station KWCE-LP (channel 36 at the time), became an affiliate of Retro Television Network (now a Me-TV affiliate), and moved to channel 27 on the television dial.